Camara_trampa1-1200x899.jpg

 Writen by: Augusto Rodríguez

-My name is Darwin Chalá and I work at Mashpi Lodge in the butterfly house.
-A few days ago I had the rarest encounter…
+My name is Darwin Chalá, and I work at Mashpi Lodge in the butterfly house.
+A few days ago, I had the rarest encounter…

-While I was working in the reserve along the Malimpias trail in the early morning, a noise in among the layer of leaves on the forest floor caught my attention.
+While I was working in the reserve along the Malimpias trail in the early morning, a noise among the layer of leaves on the forest floor caught my attention.
 When I made my way towards the place where I had heard the sound, I found myself face to face with a puma!

 At that moment, time stood still.
 Slowly, I took my smartphone out and was able to take this video.
 It was a young, female puma that was walking along the trail.